simolus3/drift/.github/ISSUE_TEMPLATE/bug_report_devtools_extension.md

 Add screenshots and videos here if needed to help explain your point.

-**Aditional info**
+**Additional info**

-Write down any aditional info/discussion for this issue.
+Write down any additional info/discussion for this issue.